 Industrial Drafting Program (5725) A.C.S.

 Comprehensive training in AutoCAD to produce professional technical drawings for manufacturing and construction.
 Learn industry-standard industrial drafting skills and get real work experience before you graduate.
-Start your career in just 14 months.

 This program leads to a Diploma in Vocational Studies (DVS) recognized by the Minister of Education and Higher Education of Quebec.